onja-org/w2_css_js_interactive_stoplight/README.md

 ---

-**You did it!** You've created your first JavaScript-controlled interface where CSS and JavaScript work together perfectly! 🎉
+**You did it!** You've created a JavaScript-controlled interface where CSS and JavaScript work together perfectly! 🎉